Looking Beyond IoCs: Automatically Extracting Attack Patterns from External CTI: System Design

-For the entities and relationship $e_{head}$, $e_{tail}, r$ we use the bold face \textbf{h, t, r} to indicate their low-dimensional embedding vectors, respectively.
-We use $d_e$ and $d_r$ to denote the embedding dimensions of entities and relations, respectively.
-The symbols $n_e$, $n_r$, and $n_t$ denote the number of entities, relations, and triples of the KG.
-We use the $f_\phi$ notation for the scoring function of each triple $\langle \textbf{h, r, t}\rangle$.
+\textbf{Vector Embeddings}: All triples are mathematically represented by three vectors, $\mathbf{e_1, e_2} \in \mathbb{R}^{d_e}$, $r \in \mathbb{R}^{d_r}$, where $d_e$ and $d_r$ are the embedding dimensions of entities and relations, respectively and have relatively low (e.g., 30-200) dimensional vector space embeddings~\cite{wang2017knowledge,balavzevic2019tucker}.
+Embeddings preserve information about the structure and key features of the triple.
+The embeddings for all the triples in the \textsf{KG} involve factorization of co-occurrence-based tensors \cite{balavzevic2019tucker}, which leads to reducing the dimensionality of the triples when creating embeddings for entities and relations in the \textsf{KG}.
+We use the $f_\phi$ notation for the scoring function of each triple $\langle e_{head},r,e_{tail}\rangle \in\mathcal{T}$.
 The scoring function measures the plausibility of a fact in $\mathcal{T}$, based on translational distance or semantic similarity \cite{li2020survey}.

-\textbf{Vector Embeddings}: All triples have three vectors, $\mathbf{e_1, e_2} \in \mathbb{R}^{d_e}$, $r \in \mathbb{R}^{d_r}$.
-Triples are represented by relatively low (e.g., 30-200) dimensional vector space embeddings~\cite{wang2017knowledge,balavzevic2019tucker}, which preserves information about the structure and key features.
-The embeddings for all the triples in the KG involve factorization of co-occurrence-based tensors \cite{balavzevic2019tucker}.

-Using the link prediction approach, \textsf{LADDER} infers the ``missing" $entity_{tail}$.
-Given a knowledge generated using the modules described in \textsf{LADDER}, link prediction infers the missing triple by learning a scoring function.
-We use TuckER \cite{balavzevic2019tucker} for inferring the entity concepts in our threat intelligence graph since it outperforms traditional link prediction models like RESCAL, DistMult, ComplEX, ConvE, and HypER.
-The comparison is out of scope for this paper.
+\textbf{Querying \textsf{KG}. }With the threat intelligence graph, \textsf{KG} built, security analysts can query the graph where the query is posed in a triple format.
+Querying a knowledge graph is related to knowledge graph link prediction.
+Using the link prediction approach, \textsf{LADDER} predicts $e_{tail}$ by learning a scoring function.
+Entity prediction for \textsf{KG} follows TuckER \cite{balavzevic2019tucker} since it outperforms traditional link prediction models \cite{rastogi2022tinker}.
 TuckER is a linear model based on tucker decomposition \cite{tucker1966some} of entity embedding matrix and relational embedding matrix in a knowledge graph.
-It can predict entities in all relationship types (symmetric, asymmetric, transitive) and thus is considered fully expressive.
-In addition to the inference, it also evaluates the accuracy and recommends a ranking of inferred entities.
+We also evaluate the accuracy and recommend ranking inferred entities \cite{balavzevic2019tucker}.